igordejanovic/parglare/docs/index.md

 * **Table caching**

     At the moment parser tables are constructed on-the-fly which might be slow for larger grammars.
-In the future tables will be recalculated only if the grammar has changed and cached.
+This is usually a problem only for parsers which need to be instantiated before each parse (e.g. when called from CLI).
+For long-running processes this is not a problem as parser instance can be kept and reused.
+In the future, tables will be recalculated only if the grammar has changed and loaded from cache otherwise.

-* **Specify common actions in the grammar**

-    parglare provides some commonly used custom actions.
-It would reduce boiler-plate in specification of these actions if a syntax is added to provide that information in the grammar directly.

-    Example:

-        @collect
-        some_objects: some_objects some_object | some_object;

-* **Support for named matches**

-    At the moment, as a parameter to action you get a list of matched elements.
-It would be useful to reference these element by name rather than by position.

-        my_rule: first=first_match_rule second=second_match_rule;
-        first_match_rule: ...;
-        second_match_rule: ...;

-    Now in your action for `my_rule` you will get `first` and `second` as a parameters.
-    This would make it easy to provide a new common action that will return a Python object with supplied parameters as object attributes.

 * **GLR performance optimization**